FortiethAtom4/nanomine/README.md

     - If you've done this correctly, if you type `dir` you should see a new folder called "nanomine."
 5. `cd` into the new folder.
 6. Type the following commands:
+    ```
-    1. `python -m venv venv`
+    python -m venv venv
-    2. `cd venv/Scripts`
-    3. `activate`
-    4. `cd ../..`
+    cd venv/Scripts
+    activate
+    cd ../..
-    5. `pip install -r requirements.txt`
+    pip install -r requirements.txt
+    ```

     These commands will create a local environment and install the script's dependencies.
 The installation should be quick and will not affect the rest of your computer.
 If you ever want to uninstall these dependencies, simply delete the folder called `venv`.

 The code is now ready to run.

-NOTE: If you close this Command Prompt window and want to use the script again later, you will need to type lines 2-4 of the above commands again in order to reactivate the environment.
+NOTE: If you close this Command Prompt window and want to use the script again later, you will need to `cd` back to this folder and type lines 2-4 of the above commands again in order to reactivate the environment.

 ## USAGE